Quantum kernels to learn the phases of quantum matter: Quantum Phase Transitions and Fidelities

 Consider a Hamiltonian $H(J)$ such that at $J=J_c$ the system undergoes a quantum phase transition (QPT).
 Whether first, second order or topological, the QPT can be studied from the \emph{distinguishability} between ground states.
 Following the original idea of Zanardi and Paunkovi{\'{c}} a measure of this distinguishability is the fidelity between two ground states,

 In a nutshell, and considering $F(J, J+ \epsilon)$ with $\epsilon$ small enough, only at the critical point (or close enough) $F$ is expected to deviate from $1$.
 Thus, an abrupt change in the fidelity signals criticality \cite{Zanardi2006, Cozzini2007} (See \cite{Gu2010} for a review).
 Following this idea, Zhou and coworkers argue in terms of renormalization \cite{zhou2008a, Zhou2008b, zhou2007, zhou2008c}.
 This is specially useful for continuous QPTs, occuring at the thermodynamic limit.
-The rest of this letter assumes this type of QPT.
+The rest of this letter assumes this type of QPT. \\

+In what follows, we find it convenient to discuss general expressions for the fidelity between two quantum states using the MPS formalism.
+This allows to anticipate the $N$-dependence of the fidelity and to introduce a new distance measure between ground states that will be used throughout this work.
 In the case of a translational invariant lattice, with local dimension $l$, the ground state can be written in its Matrix Product State (MPS) form \cite{Orus2014}, $ | \psi_0 (J) \rangle = {\rm Tr} [ A_{i_1} ...
 A_{i_N}] |i_1, ..., i_N \rangle $.
 Here, $\{A_{i_j}\}$ are $D \times D$ matrices that depend on the local quantum number $i_j=1,..., l $. $D$ is the bond dimension, which is related to the amount of entanglement contained in the state.
-Using the MPS representation, the fidelity takes the convenient form \cite{Cozzini2007}:
+Using the MPS representation, the fidelity takes the convenient form \cite{Cozzini2007}, see also our App. \ref{app:A}:

 Here, $\lambda_k$ are the eigenvalues of the transfer matrix $E(J, J^\prime) = \sum_{i=1}^l A_i(J) \otimes A_i(J^\prime)$.
 The state is normalized so $|\lambda_k| \leq 1$.
 If we denote $\lambda_1$ the largest (in absolute value) of these eigenvalues, the second equality is obvious and motivates the definition of the \emph{fidelity per site}